-The dilapidated keeper's dwelling was also renovated in 1866, and both the tower and dwelling were painted.
+The dilapidated keeper’s dwelling was also renovated in 1866, and both the tower and dwelling were painted.
 While the dwelling was painted white, Biloxi Lighthouse received a coat of black coal tar to protect it from rust.
 This color change led to the persistent myth that the tower was painted black to mourn the death of Abraham Lincoln.
-As mariners had a hard time spotting the black tower during the day against a background of dark pine woods, Biloxi Lighthouse was repainted white in 1868 to make it stand out from the dark backdrop of trees near the lighthouse.
+As mariners had a hard time spotting the black tower during the day against a background of dark pine woods, Biloxi Lighthouse was repainted white in 1868.

 Keeper Younghans died in 1867, during his first year of service, and his wife Maria assumed responsibility for the light.
 Maria was described as a determined woman, who kept the light burning even in adverse conditions for over fifty years.
 During one storm, a large pelican broke a glass pane in the lantern room.
 Maria quickly effectuated a temporary repair, allowing the light to send out its welcoming beam to any sailor who might be caught in the storm.

 During the latter portion of Maria’s tenure, her daughter Miranda served as assistant keeper.
 Maria retired on December 31, 1918 at the age of seventy-seven and after more than fifty-one years of service at the lighthouse.
 When Maria passed away on August 20, 1925, the Lighthouse Service noted that during her service, she had a “perfectly clear record and the highest approval for her services.”
 Miranda Younghans was promoted to keeper upon the death of her mother and remained at the light until her retirement on April 23, 1929.
 Miranda turned seventy, the mandatory retirement age, in 1927, but she was allowed to keep the position for two more years.
 The lighthouse was electrified in 1926 during Miranda’s service.